CristoferSoler/Seel-17-18/programming/bsiWizard/txt/c/SYS.4.4 General IoT device.txt

 In the development of IoT devices, the aspect of information security is typically a design goal that is not respected or only subordinate.
 Therefore, IoT devices could be abused again and again to gather information about the users or the field of application.
 So it has always come back to incidents with networked or IP-based surveillance cameras, z.
 B .:

 * In 2013, several banks in different countries were compromised via surveillance cameras as part of the "Carbanak" campaign.
 The perpetrators captured a three-digit million amount.
-These attacks spied screen content and keystrokes in the financial institutions through the cameras.* In 2014, video images and streams from 73,000 inadequately-protected webcams were made publicly available through the Insecam website.
+These attacks spied screen content and keystrokes in financial institutions through the cameras.
+* In 2014, video images and streams from 73,000 inadequately-protected webcams were made publicly available through the Insecam website.
 * In 2015, 8-year-old Malware Conficker infected a variety of bodycams from various police forces.
 ### 2 2 Using UPnP